Language models and brains align due to more than next-word prediction and word-level information: Introduction

-We show that when controlling for the word-level semantics and next word prediction, a strong brain alignment is still observable, in particular in two specific brain areas that are thought to process language \citep{fedorenko2010new,fedorenko2014reworking}--the inferior frontal gyrus (IFG) and the angular gyrus (AG)--suggesting that the brain alignment between the language model and these brain regions is due to more than next word prediction and word-level semantics.
-We speculate that this alignment is due to multi-word semantics, which is consistent with previous findings about processing in these regions \citep{friederici2012cortical,humphreys2021unifying}.
+After controlling for word-level and next-word prediction in the final contrast, we still observe residual brain alignment.
+Across three types of models (GPT-2-small, GPT-2-medium \citep{radford2019language} and GPT-2-distilled \citep{sanh2019distilbert}), we find consistent residual brain alignment in two specific brain areas that are thought to process language \citep{fedorenko2010new,fedorenko2014reworking}--the inferior frontal gyrus (IFG) and the angular gyrus (AG)--suggesting that the brain alignment between the language model and these brain regions is due to more than next-word prediction and word-level information.
+We speculate that this alignment is due to multi-word information, which is consistent with previous findings about processing in these regions \citep{friederici2012cortical,humphreys2021unifying}.

-Our main contributions are as follows: \begin{enumerate} \item propose perturbations to pretrained language models that, when combined, can control for the effects of next word prediction and word-level semantics on the alignment with brain recordings \item demonstrate that tuning a language model on a validation stimulus text can increase the alignment with brain recordings that correspond to a heldout text \item reveal that alignment between brain recordings in two specific regions and language models is due to more than next word prediction and word-level semantics \end{enumerate}
+Our main contributions are as follows: (i) propose perturbations to pretrained language models that, when combined in suitable contrasts, can control for the effects of next-word prediction and word-level information on brain alignment; (ii) demonstrate that a proposed perturbation, which consist of tuning a language model on a validation stimulus text, can increase the alignment with brain recordings that correspond to a heldout text; (iii) reveal that the brain alignment with language regions, in particular in the inferior frontal gyrus (IFG) and the angular gyrus (AG), is due to more than next-word prediction and word-level information.